This post may contain affiliate links. See our disclosure policy.

 Works Well For A Crowd

-This coffee cake is a great dish if you are have guests over.
+This coffee cake is a great dish if you are have guests over and a staple for brunch.
 It is relatively cheap to make and it serves up to 15 people (depending on how hungry everyone is).
 It is a winner for kids and adults alike!
 For a breakfast spread that rivals any B&B, serve with eggs, bacon, fruit, and yogurt.
 For more breakfast ideas, check out our post 35+ Easy Breakfast Ideas.

 Coffee Cake Ingredients